 Broken trace was fixed in a similar way but this time, I’ve soldered it to a remaining trace and directly to IC pin.
 Maybe not best-looking repair but it proved to work like a charm. :>

-SST27SFxxx series is a nearly perfect replacement for original 251913-01 chip.
+SST27SFxxx series is a nearly perfect replacement for the original 251913-01 chip.
 Using flash ROM is very convenient.
-You can simply flash it and in the case of an error easily repeat a process without using UV lamp to reset a chip.
+You can simply flash it and in the case of an error easily repeat a process without using a UV lamp to reset a chip.

 Here is an original IC